zzzprojects/learn-orm/tutorials/efcore-extras/create-stored-procedure-with-output-parameter.md

 # Create Stored Procedure with Output Parameter

 A stored procedure can have many output parameters.
-In addition, the output parameters can be in any valid data type e.g., `integer`, `date`, and varying character.
+In addition, the output parameters can be in any valid data type e.g., `INT`, `DATE`, and varying characters.
 So let's create a stored procedure with an output parameter.

 ```csharp
 CREATE PROCEDURE GetMaxSalary